The NWT is open to leisure travel. See information on COVID-19 travel guidelines

 Q: Are any of the roads too narrow, too hilly of too soft?

 Throughout the Northwest Territories, the roads have gentle grades and plenty of elbow room even for the broadest RV.
-The Liard Trail into the Dehcho Region from Northern B.C. can get soft after heavy rains, so again, it is wide to check ahead.
+The Liard Trail into the Dehcho Region from Northern B.C. can get soft after heavy rains, so again, it is wise to check ahead.

 Q: Is the traffic bad?

-Ha!
-There’s almost zero traffic – so drivers don't have to worry about a line of vehicles honking impatiently.
+Drivers don't have to worry about a line of vehicles honking impatiently.
 Even Yellowknife is pretty easy to navigate in a motorhome.
 The only thing likely to hold up traffic in the NWT is a herd of bison.